© 2023 CyberNews - Latest tech news,

 Usability levelEasy to set upEasy to set up

 Because NordVPN offers the SmartPlay technology feature that helps you stream your favorite shows, you can set it up on various streaming devices.
 This includes Kodi, Android TV, and Fire TV devices.
-Sadly, Norton Secure VPN doesn’t provide you with such pleasure.
+Sadly, Norton VPN doesn’t provide you with such pleasure.

 A similar situation is with browser extensions.
 NordVPN offers add-ons on Chrome and Firefox.
-Meanwhile, Norton Secure VPN doesn’t have any extensions.
+Meanwhile, Norton VPN doesn’t have any extensions.
 That is, unless you buy its antivirus suite.

-The only benefit that Norton Secure VPN has over NordVPN is that you can have up to 10 simultaneous connections depending on the plan you pick.
+The only benefit that Norton VPN has over NordVPN is that you can have up to 10 simultaneous connections depending on the plan you pick.
 With NordVPN, you can have 10, which is still a decent amount.

 However, the number of simultaneous connections doesn’t mean much as NordVPN proved to offer immense value in many other spheres, including its SmartPlay technology, browser extensions, and other great freebies.